Volunteering

 Time commitment: regular weekly commitment, with peak times pre-season.

-Membership and registrations secretary
+Membership and Registrations Secretary

 Player registration: oversees memberships, payments, and database management.